zorn/mikezornek.com/content/posts/2020/6/how-i-use-omnifocus-to-track-tasks/index.md

 ---
-title: "How I Use OmniFocus to Track Tasks"
+title: "Video: How I Use OmniFocus to Track Tasks (12m)"
 date: 2020-06-10T09:59:22-04:00
 description: I've been a fan of Getting Things Done and a casual user of OmniFocus for years, mostly focusing on long term projects.
 For weekly stuff I used to do a manual list in Bear but a few weeks ago I took the time to see if I could make OmniFocus work for my weekly list, and so far it's working out great.
 This video is a review of what's changed.
 images: